kmwang123/cme211-notes/ExamReview2.md

 * `g++`: GNU C++ compiler program

 * `-Wall`, `-Wconversion`, `-Wextra` are flags to enable all warnings
+ - "-W" tells compiler to give us warnings (they are flags).
+If we are compiling with these flags and it's producing warnings, fix those warnings
 * `hello.cpp` is the name of the C++ source file to compile

 ### Running Hello world